baileyherbert/envato.js/README.md

 }
 ```

+The second type of error is an `Envato.OAuthError`, which only applies to OAuth-based clients, and will be thrown when renewal of the OAuth session fails (which might happen if the user revokes your application's access to their account, or if there's an API outage).
+This error will contain an `http` property that will expose the underlying `Envato.HttpError` if applicable.

-The second type of error is a generic `Error` instance which is most likely to originate from the underlying `request` library and will ultimately be caused by a connection error, parsing error, or timeout.
-You will also receive a generic `Error` instance if you send a request through an expired OAuth token and it fails to automatically renew the token.
+The third type of error is a generic `Error` instance which is most likely to originate from the underlying `axios` library and will ultimately be caused by a connection error, parsing error, or timeout.

 ### Error codes